alexcamargos/innovative-resume/README.md

-# Project Name
+# Alexsander Lopes Camargos Currículo

-Project description.
+My personal resume formats in a single web page.

 ## View Project in Execution

-You can check this website on this [link](https://#).
+You can check this website on this [link](https://alcamargos-resume.netlify.app).

 ## Technologies

 -   HTML5
 -   CSS3
 -   JavaScript

 ## Prerequisites

 You need a modern browser, just clone the repository, open the index.html and edit it as you like.
 After edit share with me your version. :happy: